Becks Triad: The vital triad in cardiac emergencies

 An apprehension on Becks triad

 Becks triad is a set of three medical signs correlated with acute cardiac tamponade.
-Acute cardiac tamponade is an emergency medical condition characterized by the accumulation of fluids around the heart and impairs its ability to pump blood.
-The signs related to which beck’s triad are Low arterial blood pressure, increased necks vein distention, and Muffled heart sounds.
+Acute cardiac tamponade is an emergency medical condition characterized by the accumulation of fluids around the heart that impairs its ability to pump blood.
+The signs related to beck’s triad are Low arterial blood pressure, increased neck vein distention, and Muffled heart sounds.

 Components of Becks triad

 Dr. beck 1993, he told that if someone has these three features, you need to rule out cardiac tamponade.

 The three-element of becks triad are:

 - Low blood pressure with a narrowed pulse pressure